cdong1012/cdong1012.github.io/_posts/2020-08-19-Process-Hollowing.md

 ```

 Notice that for the field *dwCreationFlags*, we are passing in **CREATE_SUSPENDED** in order to create the process in suspended state.
-To check if the process is created corrected, we can use Task Manager.
+To check if the process is created correctly, we can use Task Manager.

 ![alt text](/uploads/suspended.PNG)